axibase/atsd/api/network/property.md

 ## Description

-Insert a property record with specified type, keys, and tags for a given entity.
+Inserts a property record with specified type, keys, and tags for a given entity.

 Entity, property type, and property keys (`k:` fields) form a composite primary key of the property record in the database, whereas tags (`v:` fields) are stored as additional attributes.